OpenBB-finance/OpenBB/website/content/cli/routines/advanced-routines.md

 ---
-title: Routines for Power Users
+title: Advanced Routines
 sidebar_position: 5
-description: This documentation guides on running automated workflows in OpenBB by introducing variables and arguments for routines.
-Explains about input variables, relative time keyword variables, internal script variables and creating loops for batch execution.
+description: This page provides guidance on creating and running advanced workflows in the OpenBB CLI by introducing variables and arguments for routines.
+It explains input variables, relative time keyword variables, internal script variables and creating loops for batch execution.
 keywords: